Thom Yorke: 1997–1998: OK Computer

 During the production of Radiohead's third album, OK Computer (1997), the members had differing opinions and equal production roles, with Yorke having "the loudest voice", according to O'Brien.
 OK Computer achieved acclaim and strong sales, establishing Radiohead as one of the leading rock acts of the 1990s.

 Yorke struggled with the attention the success brought him, and the stress of the OK Computer tour.
 Colin Greenwood described the "hundred-yard stare" in Yorke's eyes when performing, and said "he absolutely did not want to be there...
 You hate having to put your friend through that experience."
-Yorke said later:

-When I was a kid, I always assumed that [fame] was going to answer something – fill a gap.
-And it does the absolute opposite.
-It happens with everybody.
-I was so driven for so long, like a fucking animal, and then I woke up one day and someone had given me a little gold plate for OK Computer and I couldn't deal with it for ages.
+Yorke said later that he had wrongly assumed that fame would "fill a gap".

 In 1997, Yorke provided backing vocals for a cover of the 1975 Pink Floyd song "Wish You Were Here" with Sparklehorse.
 The following year, he duetted on "El President" with Isabel Monteiro of Drugstore, and sang on the Unkle track "Rabbit in Your Headlights", a collaboration with DJ Shadow.
 Pitchfork cited "Rabbit in Your Headlights" as a "turning point" for Yorke, foreshadowing his work in experimental electronic music.

 For the soundtrack of the 1998 film Velvet Goldmine, Yorke, Jonny Greenwood, Andy Mackay of Roxy Music and Bernard Butler of Suede formed a band, the Venus in Furs, to cover Roxy Music songs.
 In 2016, Pitchfork wrote that Yorke "weirdly comes off as the weak link", with understated vocals that did not resemble the Roxy Music singer Bryan Ferry.